 3. Select a service package.
 Your options are Sling's Orange, Blue, or Orange-and-Blue combo pack.
 Here's a rundown of Sling Orange vs Blue.
 Note the price differences: Orange gives you 30 channels for $40 a month, Blue packs 50 channels in for $40 per month, and the combo, which offers more than 50 channels, will run you $55 per month.

 4. Now, scroll through the extra channel options are.
 Here, you can choose whether to get more channels for an additional fee, like Epix, CMT, and others.
-You can also choose to sign up for HBO and Showtime.
-Additionally, Sling lets you choose to add 50 hours of Cloud DVR storage when selecting extras.
+You can also choose to sign up for Showtime and Starz.
+Additionally, Sling lets you upgrade to 50 hours of Cloud DVR storage (10 hours comes free) when selecting extras.
 When you're ready, click Continue.